Adamus7/RayDBG-Blog/source/_posts/2017-05-17-How-to-call-CRM-WebAPI-in-Logic-Apps.md

 - Logic Apps
 - CRM WebAPI
 ---
 You probably often use web API provide by Azure/Microsoft in your web applications for customized requirements.
 Normally, you should follow OAuth 2.0 code authorization flow to acquire the access token for the API in your web application.
-But in [Logic Apps](https://azure.microsoft.com/en-us/services/logic-apps/), the story is different because all the actions of a work flow are executed in the backend.
+But in [Logic Apps](https://azure.microsoft.com/en-us/services/logic-apps/), the story is different because all the actions of a work flow are executed in backend.
 In this blog, we will discuss how to consume Azure API in Logic Apps.
 In our experiment, we will use [CRM WebAPI](https://msdn.microsoft.com/en-us/library/mt593051.aspx) as an example.
 <!-- more -->